LogtalkDotOrg/logtalk3/library/arbitrary/NOTES.md

 Scoped generators and shrinkers
 -------------------------------

-Declaring a new generator and possibly a shrinker for a custom type rises the possibility of a conflict with third-party defined generators and shrinkers.
+Declaring a new generator and possibly a shrinker for a custom type raises the possibility of a conflict with third-party-defined generators and shrinkers.
 An alternative is to use the `(::)/2` meta-type to define scoped generators and shrinkers.
 For example: